zmartzone/mod_token_binding/README.md

   The Referred Token Binding ID (if any) that the User Agent used on the "leg" to a remote entity that you federate with conforming to [draft-ietf-tokbind-ttrp-06](https://tools.ietf.org/html/draft-ietf-tokbind-ttrp-06#section-2.2).
 - `Sec-Token-Binding-Context`
   The key parameters negotiated on the Provided Token Binding ID conforming to [draft-campbell-tokbind-tls-term-00](https://tools.ietf.org/html/draft-campbell-tokbind-tls-term-00#section-2) (with a `Sec-` prefix added to the header).
+- `TB_SSL_CLIENT_CERT_FINGERPRINT`
+  The base64url-encoded SHA256 hash of the DER representation of the X.509 Client Certificate used on the SSL connection to the server, see [https://www.ietf.org/id/draft-ietf-oauth-mtls-12](https://www.ietf.org/id/draft-ietf-oauth-mtls-12)

 ## Quickstart